ipersids/2d-maze-game/README.md

 	* There is exactly one start position and one exit position.
 	* There is at least one one collectible item.
 	* Map is surrounded by walls.
+	* Map fits the monitor size.
 - [x] Check if the map is playable:
 	* There's a valid path between the start and exit.
 	* All collectibles are reachable.
+- [x] Display the game background in the window.
+	* Load sprites for walls, obstacles and empty spaces.
 - [x] Handle user input:
 	* Implement movement in 4 directions: up, down, left, and right.
 	* Handle closing the window with ESC.